 Learn how to build shelves in your small closet

-it is trying to get organized.
+When life seems to be chaotic, getting organized always is good for my soul.
 I swear my whole life right now is picking up after people to just have them simply put it right back on the floor (my husband included).
 I also know that when you are feeling anxious or down, making something can completely turn your day around.
 One of the places that always need help in our house is our closet and therefore we learned how to build easy wooden closet shelves.

-This DIY shelving project was nice because it allowed us to create while solving one of our organization challenges in our small closet!
+This DIY shelving project was nice because it allowed us to create while solving one of our organization’s challenges in our small closet!

 Pin for later!